Anntech21/html-in-class-exercises/readme.md

 2. Look for the <nav></nav> section in the html
    a.
 All of your code will go between the opening and closing nav tags
 3. Look in your assets folder and see there is a file there called ac-logo.png
-4. Back in your HTML, under the opening <nav> tag, add the logo to the navbar
+4. Back in your HTML, under the opening <nav> tag, add the logo to/> the navbar
    a. add a **class attribute** with a value of "nav-logo" to the image tag
    b.
 Add an alt tag
 5. Create an **unordered list** with three list items.